JunGuanGroup/Guan-Group/content/research/index.md

 '<font size=8>**Research**</font>'

-We focuses on the design of hybrid nanophotonic architectures to manipulate light-matter interactions and to enable optical devices with new functionalities.
+We focus on the design of hybrid nanophotonic architectures to manipulate light-matter interactions and to enable optical devices with new functionalities.

 **Quantum-dot Plasmon Lasers**